 The Curious Case of the Environment Variable

-) of the user path (/home/sbx_user1051
+) under the user path (/home/sbx_user1051

 The Final Piece of the Puzzle